uureel/batocera.pro/README.md

 <br>
 <br>
 <b><i>&nbsp;HOW TO INSTALL : </font></b></i><br>
-`SIMPLY RUN THESE COMMANDS, IN XTERM OR SSH`
+`JUST USE XTERM OR SSH TO RUN THESE COMMANDS`
 <br>
 <br>
 <br>